Birgit Bauer explains how organising her home has helped her mental wellbeing.

-Living with MS can often mean constantly looking for new ways to save time and energy, as well as preventing stress.
-Recently (after a self-created chaos had cost me just over an hour looking for a book), I realised that something had to change.
+Living with MS can often mean constantly looking for new ways to save time and energy and prevent stress.
+Recently (after self-created chaos had cost me just over an hour looking for a book), I realised that something had to change.

-While I am not a chaotic person, I had managed to collect a lot of stuff: tickets from concerts, clothes I’ll never wear again, magazines I won’t read and so on and so forth.
-It was all this extra stuff that was weighing me down, not just the symptoms of my MS.
+While I am not a chaotic person, I had managed to collect a lot of stuff: tickets from concerts, clothes I'll never wear again, magazines I won't read and so on.
+All this extra stuff was weighing me down, not just the symptoms of my MS.

-Marie Kondo’s ‘KonMari’ method is centred around one simple principle: “Keep only those things that bring you joy.”
-Funnily enough my grandmother used to say a similar thing: “Do you really need it or are you simply keeping it for your own comfort?”
+Marie Kondo's “KonMari” method is centred on one simple principle: "Keep only those things that bring you joy."
+Funnily enough, my grandmother used to say a similar thing: "Do you really need it, or are you simply keeping it for your own comfort?"

 Leaving my comfort zone

-I’ve also started to sell or donate clothes that I think I’ll never wear again and I have found that there are so many benefits to this!
-Not only does this mean other people can get use out of my old clothes, but I also get a happy feeling when I open my wardrobe to find only the items that I truly love.
-It’s also the satisfying sense of space and the ease of being able to quickly pick out a good outfit every morning.
+I've also started to sell or donate clothes that I think I'll never wear again, and I have found that there are so many benefits to this!
+Other people can get some use out of my old clothes, and I get a happy feeling when I open my wardrobe to see only the items I love.
+It's also the satisfying sense of space and the ease of being able to quickly pick out a good outfit every morning.

 Getting my documents in order